-We note in Fig. 7 that the $\theta$ distributions for the activity pattern AP1 in the first month of usage as well as for the activity pattern AP2 in the second and third month of usage have a concave appearance.
-Previous analyses showed that they correspond to INDEPTH activity patterns, while their counterparts (with a convex appearance) correspond to BROWSING activity patterns.
-In addition this tells us that the INDEPTH activity pattern is more likely than the BROWSING activity pattern, especially in the second month of usage because there are more user traces with the $\theta$ value very close or equal to 1 than user traces with the $\theta$ value very close or equal to 0.
-This corroborates the result from the $\mathsf{LongRunPattern}{\mathsf{GPAM}}$ analysis above in the second and the third month of usage.
+Fig. 7.
+Activity pattern distribution Θ per activity pattern and usage month for PAM with K = 2: the plotted values are ordered non-decreasingly, thus the x-axis corresponds to the user ordinal in the $\Theta(i)$ vector after ordering, while the y-axis corresponds to the values in the $\Theta(i)$ vector after ordering, where i is either 1 for AP1 or 2 for AP2.
+For instance, in the top-left plot, the 100th user trace in the $\Theta(1)$ vector after ordering is mapped to the value $a{100} = 0.39.$ activity patterns.
+In addition this tells us that the INDEPTH activity pattern is more likely than the BROWSING activity pattern, especially in the second month of usage because there are more user traces with the θ value very close or equal to 1 than user traces with the θ value very close or equal to 0.
+This corroborates the result from the LongRunPattern{GPAM} analysis above in the second and the third month of usage.
 We can also compare longitudinally the number of user traces exhibiting mostly only one activity pattern (probability very close or equal to 1).
 For instance, in the second month of usage almost 23% user traces are exclusively of type INDEPTH while in the first month the proportion is 11% and the third month 13%.
 The higher percentage of almost exclusive INDEPTH activity pattern in the second month of usage could be explained by high user interest in particular content available only after one month of usage (e.g. in the information provided in the Stats view).